An awesome collection of motorcycles and memorabilia from 1900 to the present.

-Check out this awesome virtual tour
+Check out this virtual tour of the museum

 Some of the favourite machines on display are the Kenilworth scooter (1919), the twin cylinder water-cooled 2 stroke Scott, and the Vincent Black Knight.
 There is an excellent range from the early nineteen hundreds, and a lot of very interesting later machines.
 Allow an hour or two to have a good look around and read some of the interesting history presented.
 Books, toys, models, badges, patches and memorabilia are available for sale at the museum.

-The relaxed atmosphere of morning and afternoon tea is a MUST DO at the museum.
+The relaxed atmosphere of morning and afternoon tea is a must do at the museum.
 Spend your time browsing with your friends while enjoying beverages and finger food.
 Morning and afternoon tea is available for adults only at $25 inclusive of museum entry and paid at the time of booking.